storacha/specs/w3-account.md

 # Limitations

 Using delegation from specific authority as an authorization proof limits it to the contexts where it is trusted.
-It is reasonable complomise when issued UCAN receipent is the same authority, but problematic in wider contexts.
+It is reasonable compromise when issued UCAN receipent is the same authority, but problematic in wider contexts.

-Long term we would like to upgrade this specification to [UCAN mailto][] so that authorazation may be verifiable and not require trusting third-party that performed [verification][].
+Long term we would like to upgrade this specification to [UCAN mailto][] so that authorization may be verifiable and not require trusting third-party that performed [verification][].

 # Related Notes